/ 10 min read

 On Monday, Thai Prime Minister Anutin Charnvirakul appointed Deputy Finance Minister Vorapak Tanyawong to a special government committee investigating Chinese-Cambodian criminal networks.
 There's just one problem: those same networks allegedly paid Vorapak's wife $3 million in cryptocurrency this year.

 A Whale Hunting investigation has uncovered signed Singapore corporate filings showing the payment came directly from Benjamin Mauerberger's criminal network—the very network Vorapak is now tasked with investigating.
 Through this payment and parallel transactions, Mauerberger's network secretly gained control of 52% of Thai finance company Finansia X PCL, creating an illegal pipeline between crypto and traditional banking.
-This isn't an isolated case of corruption.
-It's systematic state capture.
+This is systematic state capture.

 This investigation required months of document analysis and source cultivation.
 If you believe accountability journalism matters, consider upgrading to a paid subscription—or sending a one-time boost.
 Every contribution directly funds more reporting like this.